 - When you’re done, your nails might feel very dry.
 To help them, try doing a nail oil soak.
 It’s like giving your nails a special moisturizing treatment.
 This is a nail oil soak recipe you can follow.
 Recipe Here

-What is Builder Gel used for?
+What is Builder Gel for?

 Do you have flat nails?
-Did you know that flat nails break more easily?
+Did you know that flat nails break moreeasily?
 This is where builder gel comes in.
 Here’s how it works: When you apply builder gel, you shape it in a certain way to create something called an “apex.”
 Think of this like a tiny curve on your nail.
 This curve adds strength to your nails because it puts extra gel on the weakest part of your nails.
-So builder gel strengthens your nails by giving them a stronger structure.
+So builder gel strengthens your nails by giving it a stronger structure.

 Who Needs Builder Gel?

-If your nails tend to break easily because you have flat and brittle nails, then builder gel is the gel for you.
+If your nails tend to break easily because you have flat and brittle nails, then builder gel is the the gel for you.

 Just like rubber base gel, builder gel also comes in soft and hard versions.
 Soft builder gel can be removed with 100% acetone, while hard ones require the assistance of an e-file(again let’s leave this to a professional nail tech).

-How to Apply Builder Gel
+How to Apply Builder

 Applying builder gel to your nails might seem a bit tricky at first, but don’t worry, you’ll get better with practice!

 - Prepare your nails by pushing back and removing your cuticles.
 Then clean the surface of the nail with an alcohol pad.
 Optional: Buff nails